 Note.-The internal Territories of Australia are the Northern Territory and the Australian Capital Territory.
-External Territories under the control of Australia are:-Norfolk Island; Papua (formerly British New Guinea); the Territory of New Guinea (under Trusteeship Agreement with the United Nations); Nauru (under Trusteeship Agreement with the United Nations); the Territory of Heard and McDonald Islands; the Australian Antarctic Territory; the Territory of Ashmore and Cartier Islands; the Territory of Cocos (Keeling) Islands; and the Territory of Christmas Island.
+External Territories under the control of Australia are:-Norfolk Island; Papua (formerly British New Guinea); the Territory of New Guinea (under Trusteeship Agreement with the United Nations); Nauru (under Trusteeship Agreement with the United Nations); the Territory of Heard and McDonald Islands; the Australian Antarctic Territory; the Territory of Cocos (Keeling) Islands; and the Territory of Christmas Island.
+There is also the Territory of Ashmore and Cartier Islands, to which the laws, ordinances and regulations of the Northern Territory, of which it is deemed to form part, apply wherever applicable.
 Information on all except Ashmore and Cartier Islands is contained in the following pages, and details of the acquisition of all the Territories will be found on pages 5, 23 and 24 of Chapter I. (See map on page 141 for location of Territories.)